 BC Stone Corporation

 Simpcw Resource Group

 Trans Mountain Pipeline Expansion Project

 VIP in Review

 In 2014, the VCF with the Board of Directors and two staff worked on expansion and purchased the ‘old mill site’ with financial support from Northern Development Initiative Trust and Columbia Basin Trust.
-The mill site was renamed as the Valemount Industrial Park.
+The whole site was renamed the Valemount Industrial Park.
 In 2019, the original Valemount Community Forest split into two companies – one to manage the community forest operations and the other Valemount Industrial Park for industrial land management.